AndersenLab/SorterDataAssembly/README.md

 1. Edit the script at the bottom of the file so that "dirList" contains all parent directories for all setup and score data from one entire experiment
 2. In terminal, cd into directory containing the PlateStitcher.py script
 3. Execute $python PlateStitcher.py
-4. Program will run, printing any file modifications, movements, etc. User may be prompted for input if necessary (i.e. two or more plate numbers match, but condition names do not).
+4. Program will run, printing any file modifications, movements, etc. User may be prompted for input if necessary (i.e. two or more plate numbers match, condition names do not).

 SetupAndScoreReportGenerator.R